 The franchise has also been tangled up with Coca-Cola through parody culture.
 Ever since the original 1968 Planet of the Apes shocked audiences with its famous Statue of Liberty ending, comedians and cartoonists have been remixing it for decades.
 One recurring spoof replaces the buried statue with giant consumer products, including oversized Coca-Cola cans.
 The joke works because the imagery is instantly recognizable.
 Humanity may fall, but somehow soda advertising survives.

 Then there is the collectible angle.
 Back in the 1970s, when Planet of the Apes mania exploded across TV screens and toy aisles, merchandise producers released metal trash cans featuring ape artwork.
 The funny part is that they looked almost identical to the cylindrical promotional cans used by Coca-Cola and 7-Up at the time.
-They were part garbage can, part advertising gimmick, and part accidental time capsule from an era when every kid’s bedroom looked like a mashup of Saturday morning television and supermarket branding.
+They were part garbage can, part advertising gimmick, and part accidental time capsule from an era when every kid’s bedroom looked like a mashup of Saturday morning television and supermarket branding by a company called Cheinco (Thanks, Bob, for the tip.)

 What makes the Coca-Cola and Planet of the Apes connection interesting is that it says something larger about pop culture itself.
 Brands like Coke become visual shorthand for civilization.
 When filmmakers want to show the collapse of humanity, they do not just destroy buildings.
 They leave behind the logos.
 Rusted vending machines, faded billboards, abandoned delivery trucks.
 Those symbols instantly tell audiences that the old world is gone.